-Text messaging (effective February 2019) - Parents/guardians can receive a text message if schools are closed or delayed by opting in to our text messaging service through SchoolMessenger.
+Text messaging - Parents/guardians can receive a text message if schools are closed or delayed by opting in to our text messaging service through SchoolMessenger.
 To opt in, text Y or Yes to 67587.
 You will receive a text response confirming that you are registered for texting.